return to 2003

 click for detail

 this copy very soon after beginning to use oils and my goal was

 to learn to handle a brush the way Sargent did.
+Therefore,

-at the end of four hours—a painting that I would always have as a reminder of
+the end of four hours—a painting that I would always have as a

-couple of years later I went back to Sargent (Carnation, Lily, Lily, Rose,
+years later I went back to Sargent (Carnation, Lily, Lily,

-Again, I chose an area I could copy at one sitting—in this case about a
+I chose an area I could copy at one sitting—in this case about

 especially orange and green.